teufelsGmbH/demander/Documentation/Index.rst

 **Extension Manual**

-This documentation is for the TYPO3 extension <extkey>.
+This documentation is for the TYPO3 extension <demander>.

 **For Contributors**